 - Exposure of the feet to bacteria, viral, and fungal infections especially in an urban underground

 - Makes the person wearing them on inappropriate occasions, look sloppy and not bothered

-- People in flip-flops tend to walk looking lazy, shuffling and slapping their feet on the flops trying to hang on to them
+- People in flip-flops tend to walk looking lazy, shuffling and slapping their feet on the flops trying to hang

 - Visibility of ugly and dirty feet e.g. cracked heel, knobby toes, dirty nails, cuts, dirt & dust